What to Do if the DNS Zone Editor Is Missing or Not Working

 Check your provider’s status page or social media.
 This will show if maintenance is affecting your service.
 Waiting becomes the only option when the hosting provider works on resolving the issues.

 If Zone Editor remains locked out, you have an alternative method to make edits.
-You can check and edit DNS settings using the command-line tools nslookup and dig.
-These tools let users check DNS records for their domains and help ensure the setup is correct.
+DNS may be seen and even edited from the command-line program nslookup and dig.
+These tools let users test their DNS records for their domains and also can ensure that DNS is configured correctly.

 Many hosting environments enable users who feel comfortable with SSH to edit DNS files through their interfaces.